The conclusion to one of the craziest adventures in my life. Seriously, don’t try this at home. You have got to be kidding me!

 A. Four minutes.
 FOUR MINUTES!
-You’ve got to be FUCKING kidding me!
+You’ve got to be kidding me!
 Am I on a different planet?
 I want to speak to the manager!

 No joke.
 Only four minutes after leaving that village… after only four minutes of driving through pitch black roads, dodging cows and dogs… after only four minutes since saying ‘goodbye’ to the nice man who absolutely assured me there were no more stream crossings, I came upon my next stream crossing.